A Comprehensive Guide To Toilet Training For Your Baby

 Signs of Readiness

-Before you begin toilet-training your little one, it’s important to ensure they are physically, cognitively, and behaviorally ready.
-This means looking for signs indicating your baby is ready to start toilet training.
+Before you begin toilet training your little one, it's important to ensure they are physically, cognitively, and behaviorally ready.
+This means looking for signs indicating your baby is ready to start potty training.

 Equipment and Supplies

-To succeed in toilet training, you’ll need the right equipment and supplies.
+To succeed in potty training, you'll need the right equipment and supplies.

 Techniques and Approaches

-There are several toilet training techniques and approaches that you can use, depending on your baby’s needs and preferences.
+There are several potty-training methods and approaches that you can use, depending on your baby's needs and preferences.

 Creating a Routine

-Creating a consistent toilet training routine is key to success.
+Creating a consistent potty-training routine is key to success.

-• Feed your baby enough fiber and plenty of water to avoid constipation.
+- Feed your baby enough fibre and plenty of water to avoid constipation.

 Troubleshooting Challenges